The 10 Alabama Cities With The Largest Black Population For 2023

 We limited our analysis to non-CDPs with a population greater than 5,000 people in Alabama.
 That left us with 101 cities.

 We then calculated the percentage of residents that are Black or African American.
-The percentages ranked from 93.1% to 0.0%.
+The percentages ranked from 92.5% to 0.1%.

 Finally, we ranked each city based on the percentage of the Black population, with a higher score being more Black than a lower score.
-Tuskegee took the distinction of being the most Black, while Orange Beach was the least African American city.
+Fairfield took the distinction of being the most Black, while Orange Beach was the least African American city.

-We updated this article for 2023.
+We updated this article for 2024.
 This is our tenth time ranking the cities in Alabama with the largest African American population.

 Read on for more information on how the cities in Alabama ranked by population of African American residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.